Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 ACKNOWLEDGMENTS

-Everytown for Gun Safety Support Fund would like to gratefully acknowledge the Ford Foundation for a generous grant that made this work possible and the work of Tiffany Garner, violence prevention and mental health professional, for reviewing this report.
+Everytown for Gun Safety Support Fund would like to gratefully acknowledge the Ford Foundation for a generous grant that made the focus groups possible.

 Help is Available